Neuromorphic Overparameterisation and Few-Shot Learning in Multilayer Physical Neural Networks: Methods

-where $\eta$ is the learning rate.
+where $\eta_1$ is the learning rate adopted.
 Eq.\ref{Eq.grad_in} is repeated iteratively for $n=0,...,\tilde{n}$, where $\tilde{n}$ are the number of updates performed in each task.
 We notice how the subscripts $i$ on the parameters $\mathbf{W}$ are introduced because the latter become task-specific after updating, while they all start from the same values $\mathbf{W}(0)$ at the beginning of a task.
-MAML optimizes the parameters $\mathbf{W}(0)$ (i.e. the parameters used at the start of a task, before any gradient descent) through the minimisation of cost functions sampled from $\mathcal{T}$ and computed over the updated parameters $\mathbf{W}(n)$ i.e. the performance of a set of $\mathbf{W}(0)$ is evaluated based on the resulting $\mathbf{W}(n)$ after gradient descent.
+MAML optimizes the parameters $\mathbf{W}(0)$ (i.e. the parameters used at the start of a task, before any gradient descent) through the minimisation of cost functions sampled from $\mathcal{T}$ and computed over the updated parameters $\mathbf{W}(\tilde{n})$ i.e. the performance of a set of $\mathbf{W}(0)$ is evaluated based on the resulting $\mathbf{W}(\tilde{n})$ after gradient descent.
 Mathematically, the aim is to find the optimal $\mathbf{W}(0)$ that minimises the meta-learning objective $\mathcal{E}$

-Gradients of $\mathcal{E}$ need to be computed with respect to $\mathbf{W}(0)$, and this results in the optimisation of the recursive Eq. \ref{Eq.grad_in} and the computation of higher-order derivatives.
-In our case, we used the first-order approximation of the algorithm\cite{finn2017model}.
+where the apex $'$ is adopted to differentiate the data points used for the meta-update from the inner loop of Eq.\ref{Eq.grad_in}, and $\eta_2$ is the learning rate for the meta-update.
+Gradients of $\mathcal{E}$ need to be computed with respect to $\mathbf{W}(0)$, and this results in the optimisation of the recursive Eq.\ref{Eq.grad_in} and the computation of higher-order derivatives.
+In our case, we use the first-order approximation of the algorithm\cite{finn2017model}.
 After the meta-learning process, the system is asked to learn an unseen task $\mathcal{T}_j$ updating $\mathbf{W}(0)$ through the iteration of Eq.\ref{Eq.grad_in} computed on a small subset of data of $\mathcal{D}_j$.
-Strong performance is a result of quick adaptation and small MSE between the prediction and target.

 In contrast to previous works, we adopted this learning framework on the response of a physical system.
 The optimisation occurs exclusively at the read-out level, leaving the computation of non-linear transformations and temporal dependencies to the physical network.
 The outcome of our application of meta-learning, depends on the richness of the dynamics of the nanomagnetic arrays.
 In this case, the read-out connectivity matrix is not task-specific as in previous sections, we use the same $\mathbf{W}(0)$ for different tasks.